dhg/Skeleton/README.md

 You should be good to go.

 ## Changelog
+* May 28, 2013 - Rename project to Ribs
 * May 17, 2013 - (v1.0.2) Travis CI build configuration, and minor refactor to remove as many of the warnings from CSSLint as was feasible to do - MAY CAUSE REGRESSIONS.
 * May 17, 2013 - (v1.0.1) Added grunt build tools
 * Apr 23, 2013 - (v1.0.0) Skeleton SCSS v1.0 - Additional variable conversions, changes based on feedback to the original project and bower submission.